| Title: | Tools for Simulation Studies in Parallel |

 additional arguments passed to |

-See the vignette or references in simsalapar-package
+See the vignette or references in simsalapar-package for

 how to use these functions.

-The case where seed
+The case where seed is a numeric vector of length

-also leads to the same results no matter which variables
+n.sim also leads to the same results no matter which variables

-are of type “grid” or “inner”; see demo(robust.mean)
+are of type “grid” or “inner”; see demo(robust.mean) where

 this is tested.
 This is important to guarantee since one might want to